 Whether you’re renting a van and moving yourself or hiring professionals, there are many things to take into account that can mean the difference between a well-oiled machine of movement or a disaster.
 With a little careful planning, you can stay on top of your move.

-If you live in, or you’re moving to one of the old cities like Amsterdam, Haarlem or Utrecht, there are special cases.
-To move in Amsterdam, for example, isn’t always easy for expats.
+If you live in, or you’re moving to one of the old cities like Amsterdam, Haarlem, or Utrecht, there are special cases.
+To move within Amsterdam, for example, isn’t always easy for expats.
 There are small city streets, small stairways, iron hooks on the roof of the buildings, and so on.
 If you aren’t used to these things, it can be a challenge.
 The city has some specific needs which take some time to adapt to.

 Preparing for your move in the Netherlands

 Plan your timeline

 As soon as you know you’re going to move, start making a to-do list, set against a timeline.
 Take into account the fact that some offices and agencies don’t work on weekends.

 Are you moving up or downstairs?
 Is there a hook on the front of your building?
 Do you live on a narrow street?
 How much stuff do you have – enough to fit a minivan, or do you need a big truck?